Ollie-HB/Ollie-HB/README.md

 ## About me

 I am a recent graduate of [Makers Academy](https://makers.tech/), a distinguished, 16-week Software Engineering bootcamp, and I am incredibly excited to be searching for my first role as a Software Developer.
-After working in the charity and education sector for a number of years, I took the daunting decision to change careers and pursue a new challenge in the form of Software Development.
-Since taking the plunge into the world of programming, I haven't looked back, and I am thrilled to be continuously learning and developing every day.
+After working in the charity and education sector for a number of years, I took the decision to change careers and pursue a new challenge in the form of Software Development.
+Since taking the plunge into the world of programming, I haven't looked back, and I am thrilled to be continuously learning and developing each day.

-In my previous career, I worked as a Trust Fundraiser for [Ambitious about Autism](https://www.ambitiousaboutautism.org.uk/), a charity providing support for autistic children and young people and promoting nerudiversity across the UK.
-Whilst I remain passionate about helping others, ultimately, I wanted to find a profession that made better use of my skills.
-My decision to switch careers was motivated by the need to further challenge myself, utilise my problem solving skillss, and the desire to engage my creative side in a dynamic, collaborative team environment.
+In my previous career, I worked as a Trust Fundraiser for [Ambitious about Autism](https://www.ambitiousaboutautism.org.uk/), a charity providing support for autistic children and young people and promoting neurodiversity across the UK.
+Whilst I remain passionate about helping others, ultimately, I wanted to find a profession that made better use of my skillset.
 I am inquistive by nature, and have always been intrigued by technology and how things work, which is what first led me towards coding - shortly after writing my first few lines of code, I realised that Software Development was the career path and creative outlet I had been searching for.

-I am moitvated by thinking through and solving complex problems, owing to my academic background in Philosophy.
+I am motivated by thinking through and solving complex problems, owing to my academic background in Philosophy.
 It quickly became apparent to me that there are a number of transferable skills between philosophical thinking and programming.
 Fundamentally, both require the use of analytical skills and logic to solve problems, though with programming, I found there is far greater scope to apply these skills in a creative and practical manner.
-I truly love to learn, and my hope is that I can build on the skills and knowledge I acquired at Makers at a company where I can contribute and grow as part of a team of passionate, driven developers. 🧑‍💻
+I truly love to learn, and my hope is that I can build on the skills and knowledge I acquired at Makers at a company where I can contribute and grow as part of a collaborative team of passionate, driven developers. 🧑‍💻

 ## Links